Synopsis of Standards

 If discrepancies exist between ACSKG printed material and material published on the ACSKG website, the online content will be considered valid.
 The most up-to-date content is published at: ACSKG.ca

-April's Photo of the Month
+December's Photo of the Month

 Photo of the Month